5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 ## 3. Updating/migrating the `config.plist`
 1. Run OCAT, check for Updates (Help > Update Check)
 2. Mount your ESP (select Edit > MountESP) or (⌘+M)
-3. Highlight your `config.plist` and create a duplicate as a backup (⌘+D)
-4. Open your `config.plist`.
+3. Open your `config.plist`.
 If it is outdated, should see some OC Validate warnings (indicated by red warning icon): </br>
 	![Warning](https://user-images.githubusercontent.com/76865553/140640760-8cafb9bd-3b4a-4681-8471-47443dd49c6e.png)
 4. Click on the warning symbol to see the errors: </br>
 	![Warning_details](https://user-images.githubusercontent.com/76865553/140640767-5e6de7f0-2309-42cf-9b42-099ddb3296d5.png)